 The neighborhoods of northeast Seattle gradually came into the city limits between 1941 and 1954.
-The Seattle City limits did not advance northward in a straight line, like water rising in a bathtub.
+The Seattle City Limits did not advance northward in a straight line, like water rising in a bathtub.
 It was up to each voting precinct in northeast Seattle to petition for annexation into the city and then vote in favor at a special election.
 Finally as of 1954 the present north City Limits were set at 145th Street.

 In 1910 the city limits of north Seattle went across 85th Street from Puget Sound past Green Lake, as far east as 20th Ave NE.
 Then the boundary line took a “jog” down to NE 65th Street.
 All of what is now View Ridge, Wedgwood, Meadowbrook and Lake City remained outside the city limits until the 1940s and 1950s.
 The word “annexation” means the process of bringing more areas into the city limits.
 In northeast Seattle there was a long struggle, spanning from 1941 to 1954, before all of these areas were annexed and the city limit was extended to NE 145th Street where it remains today.